-The submission window for the 2023 issue of SandScript has closed as of March 10, 2023.
+The submission window for the 2024 issue of SandScript will open in September 2023.

 What is SandScript?

 SandScript is Pima Community College’s award-winning, student-run art and literary magazine.
-Now in its thirtieth year, the magazine features student works of visual art, poetry, and prose which are as exciting and diverse as the Pima student body itself.
+The magazine has been published since 1990, and features student works of visual art, poetry, and prose which are as exciting and diverse as the Pima student body itself.

-To be considered for 2023, you must have taken at least one class in the Summer or Fall of 2022 or be currently enrolled in a class for Spring of 2023.
+- To be considered for SandScript 2024, you must have taken at least one class in the Summer or Fall of 2023 or be currently enrolled in a class for Spring of 2024.

 - A maximum of 6 visual artworks, 3 works of prose (fiction, non-fiction, or both), and 6 works of poetry.

 - All works should be previously unpublished.
 Submitting previously published works could result in the rejection of all submitted material.

 - Please do not attach your work via online storage such as Google Drive.
 We cannot always open cloud files, and then we would be unable to view your submission.